chingiznet/starwars-vue/README.md

-# starbase-router
+# startwars-project-vue

-> A Vue.js project
+> StarWars simple example with fetch and vue-router

 ## Build Setup